 You can also check for house centipedes by watching for activity when they are typically active.
 If you are a night owl, take the opportunity to look around for house centipedes the next time you are up late.
 Start your search in areas such as the bathroom, kitchen, or basement where dampness is most likely to occur.
 Keep in mind they can run very fast and they run upright … that’s right … they run on their hind legs!

 How long can house centipede infestations last?

-In the right conditions, female house centipedes can live for years.
-During that long lifespan, the female centipede will reproduce multiple times.
+In the right conditions, female house centipedes can live for up to five years, and if they are injured they can regrow their legs.
+Also, during that long lifespan, the female centipede will reproduce multiple times.
 The Penn State Department of Entomology points out that a female centipede can have as many as 150 offspring in her lifetime.
 A house centipede infestation that starts small can grow to very large numbers over the span of a female centipede’s lifetime.

 How to get rid of house centipedes, step by step